miku/lloyd-defunct/README.md

 Breaking up the problem
 -----------------------

 When working with large (RAM+) LDJ files, it is inconvenient to store *seen* values in a *set* because of the linear memory requirements.
+[Bloom filters](http://en.wikipedia.org/wiki/Bloom_filter) are more space efficent, but they allow false positives.

 The traditional `uniq` is efficient, since it expects sorted input.
 The first problem therefore would be to sort a line-delimited JSON file by the values of a certain field.

-There is already a fine `sort` on most Unix systems, which is multicore aware since 8.6:
+There is already `sort` on most Unix systems, which is multicore aware since 8.6:

 > As of coreutils 8.6 (2010-10-15), GNU sort already sorts in parallel to make use of several processors where available.